Experimental Studies to Determine the Impact of Propane and Acetylene on the Environment In and Around Titan's Lakes

 As a Dragonfly Student and Early Career Investigator, I am working with Drs.
 Patrick Peplowski (JHU Applied Physics Lab) and Ann Parsons (NASA Goddard Space Flight Center) to establish benchmarks for models of various Titan surface environments and to build our intuition for the DraGNS (Dragonfly Gamma-ray and Neutron Spectrometer) response to the possible elemental combinations on Titan.

 The Dragonfly mission marks the first time a gamma-ray and neutron spectrometer suite will be sent to a water-dominated world.
 Previously, this instrumentation had only been used to study terrestrial bodies, where the focus was on detecting heavier rock-forming elements and hydrogen (an indicator of the presence of H2O and OH).
 Given the marked difference between rocky and icy worlds, we have created Titan surface simulant samples and are performing a series of experiments with DraGNS-like instrumentation to get a glimpse into this unique environment before Dragonfly's arrival to the satellite in the mid-2030's.
-For more information on this project, check out this year's LPSC abstract. |
+For more information on this project, check out the LPSC 2023 abstract. |

 Monitoring the Effects of Methane on the Solid Phases of Ethane with Neutron Diffraction